mattma/d3.ma.js/README.md

 			return ret;
 		}

+adding the d3ma.setCanvas and d3ma.canvas to the core.js section
+used to manage how many different instances currently on the page quickly retrieve it and redraw the chart with new dataset

+** @TODO write test for  d3chart draw, d3chart ingeneral, new d3ma canvas function

 1.  common folder

 It could be used in all cases, or all general use cases including setup base container with margin values